horus-ci/horus-ci.github.io/documentation/sshkey.md

 Your public key has been saved in /home/user/.ssh/id_rsa.pub.
 </pre>

 Keep the 'id_rsa' file private and protected.
-The contents of id_rsa.pub will be uploaded to OSiRIS.
+The contents of id_rsa.pub will be uploaded to HORUS.

 <h2>Uploading public key to HORUS</h2>